geeekyvishal/EventSuraksha/README.md

 - **Compliance**: Adheres to local regulations on event ticketing, consumer protection, and data privacy.
 - **Transparency**: Ensures transparent ticket sales, pricing, and distribution in line with consumer protection laws.
 - **Security Standards**: Follows industry standards for data security and blockchain implementation.

-## Contributing
-We welcome contributions from the community.
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ---